ModDota/moddota.github.io/_articles/units/unit-producing-buildings.md

 ### DataDriven "SpawnUnit"

-I actually prefer this DD Action and use it extensively thorough all of DotaCraft's unit spawning, because it has access to the very useful `"OnSpawn"` Sub-Event, which is only accessible through this action, and has some other options for unit count, limit (so you can't have more than X units of the same unit at the same time), modifier_kill integration, etc.
+I actually prefer this DD Action and use it extensively throughout all of DotaCraft's unit spawning, because it has access to the very useful `"OnSpawn"` Sub-Event, which is only accessible through this action, and has some other options for unit count, limit (so you can't have more than X units of the same unit at the same time), modifier_kill integration, etc.

 Of course you could listen to the game event of unit spawned and do your OnSpawn stuff there, but that makes the ability less modular and harder to maintain.